cloudmesh/cloudmesh-robot/README.md

 If everything works you should see an ASCII image of R2D2 and C3PO.
 Next, we still have to install some additional programs before you can use other commands.

-This is done with
+The instalation of these commands requires administrator access.
+In case you are not an administrator you can temporarily change yourself as an administrator in the OSX configuration windows.
+Than you can execute the command

 	$ cms robot osx install